11 Brigade (United Kingdom): Post-war

 On 1 April 1956, the 4th Infantry Division was reformed in the BAOR, and its brigades: 10th, 11th, and 12th was reformed by conversion of the old 61st Lorried Infantry Brigade based in Minden.
-In 1958, following the 1957 Defence White Paper, the brigade was redesignated as 11th Infantry Brigade Group and shifted to the 2nd Division.
+In 1958, following the 1957 Defence White Paper, the brigade was redesignated as 11th Infantry Brigade Group.
+As a brigade group, it picked up not just infantry but supporting elements such as artillery.
+It was shifted to the 2nd Division.
 And in 1964, the brigade was transferred to the 1st Division, sitting alongside the 7th Armoured Brigade Group.
-In February 1961, the brigades were reorganisation, and the infantry brigade groups became organised as equivalents of a modern brigade combat team: signal squadron, armoured regiment, 3 x infantry battalions, field artillery regiment, engineer squadron, and one AAC reconnaissance flight.
+In February 1961, the brigade groups were reorganised again, to comprise a signal squadron, armoured regiment, three infantry battalions, field artillery regiment, engineer squadron, and one AAC reconnaissance flight.

 The brigade's structure following its conversion to a brigade group was as follows: